 Kim Price-Glynn

-Kim Price-Glynn is Associate Professor of Sociology at the University of Connecticut, Hartford and Storrs campuses; she is affiliated with the Urban and Community Studies program on the Hartford campus.
-She joined the faculty at the University of Connecticut in the fall of 2004 after completing her doctorate in sociology at the University of Massachusetts-Amherst and a postdoctoral research fellowship at the Harvard School of Public Health.
+Kim Price-Glynn is Associate Professor of Sociology at the UConn Hartford and Storrs’ campuses.
+She is affiliated with Geography, Sustainability, Community, and Urban Studies.
+Before joining the UConn faculty, she completed her doctorate in sociology at the University of Massachusetts-Amherst and a postdoctoral research fellowship at the Harvard School of Public Health.
 In 2010, she was the inaugural recipient of the University of Connecticut College of Liberal Arts and Sciences Faculty Achievement Award for Excellence in Teaching.

 RESEARCH: